katisari/menu_sample_app/README.md

-# Menu App
+# Menu App 🍔

-A new Flutter project.
+A menu app composed of common Flutter layout widgets.

-## Getting Started
+## How to Debug layout Issues

-In this tutorial, you will be debugging 3 layout issues presented in the code.
+In this tutorial, you will be debugging 3 layout issues using the Flutter Inspector.
+Each issue is separated into different classes.
+Issue 1 corresponds to Example1() and so on.
-Afterwards, we'll combine them to have a completed menu app.
+We'll combine them  at the end to have a completed menu app.

 ![Finished App](/images/app.png)